wp-cli/wp-cli/README.md

 [![Build Status](https://travis-ci.org/wp-cli/wp-cli.png?branch=master)](https://travis-ci.org/wp-cli/wp-cli)

-wp-cli is a set of command-line tools for managing WordPress installations.
+WP-CLI is a set of command-line tools for managing WordPress installations.

 Where can I get more info?
 --------------------------